Academic Societies

 Psychology Association of Undergraduate Students and Erindale (PAUSE)

-Political Science and Pre-law Association (PSLA)
+Political Science Student Association (PSSA)

 Philosophy Academic Society (PAS)